Hpdjoy/Gemini/README.md

 You can choose the plugin that best suits your needs.

+## Deployed Application

+The project is deployed and can be accessed at: [https://react-learings.onrender.com/](https://react-learings.onrender.com/)

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.